yusufpy/pract/README.md

 ```

 Here are the key take away from the correlation table:
-i).
-Bees and Birds: The correlation coefficient of 0.3759451 suggests a moderate positive correlation between Bees and Birds.
+- Bees and Birds: The correlation coefficient of 0.3759451 suggests a moderate positive correlation between Bees and Birds.
 This indicates that as the proportional species richness of Bees increases, there is a tendency for Birds to also increase.

-ii).
-Birds and Macromoths: The correlation coefficient of 0.5941118 indicates a strong positive correlation between Birds and Macromoths.
+- Birds and Macromoths: The correlation coefficient of 0.5941118 indicates a strong positive correlation between Birds and Macromoths.
 It suggests that as the proportional species richness of Birds increases, Macromoths also tend to increase.

-iii).Butterflies and Carabids: The correlation coefficient of -0.07224957 indicates a weak negative correlation between Butterflies and Carabids.
+- Butterflies and Carabids: The correlation coefficient of -0.07224957 indicates a weak negative correlation between Butterflies and Carabids.
 This suggests that there is little to no linear relationship between the two variables.

 This correlation analysis provides insights into the relationships between different variables in the BD5 group.
 Understanding these correlations is crucial for identifying potential patterns in species richness and can aid in ecological interpretations.